taw00/element-rpm/README.md

 ## I installed it, now I want to run Riot!

-Search for and select "Riot" from your desktop or run `riot` from the commandline.
+Search for and select "Riot" from your desktop or run `riot` from the command line.

-Note: If none of this made sense or you couldn't get it to work, Riot can also be run as SaaS from your browser at <https://riot.im/app>
+Note: If none of this made sense or you couldn't get it to work, Riot can also be run as directly from your browser at <https://riot.im/app>

 ## I installed it, now I want to ensure I get future updates!

 Once you have followed the repository and installation instructions above, you should be notified of any future updates enabling you to update the software automatically.
 And you can always force a check with...

-Note that with updates you may have to do a `killall riot-web`.
+Note that with updates you may have to do a `killall riot-web` (`riot-desktop` in Riot v1.6).
 Quiting the application doesn't really "quit it" nor does the flush cache reload function in the UI.

 ```bash
 # Fedora (any version) and RHEL/CentOS (version 8)...